Table of Contents

 A meta description complements a meta title, providing a short but more detailed overview of the web page’s content.
 If this metadata is incomplete, unoptimized, or omitted, it’s a missed opportunity to rank higher and capture user attention.

-To avoid this from happening, use an SEO Audit Tool to detect:
+To avoid this from happening, use an SEO audit tool to detect:

-Missing or irrelevant metadata, which results in compromised content visibility or not reaching intended audiences
+Missing or irrelevant metadata, which results in compromised content visibility or not reaching intended audiences.

 Duplicate metadata.
 This makes it challenging for search engines to differentiate between different pieces of content.
-As a result, your client may end up with reduced search visibility or ranking for a lower-priority web page
+As a result, your client may end up with reduced search visibility or ranking for a lower-priority web page.

-Metadata that isn’t well optimized for search engines (e.g., exceeding character limits, inaccurate or missing title tags)
+Metadata that isn’t well optimized for search engines (e.g., exceeding character limits, inaccurate or missing title tags).

 A well-written meta title and meta description can lead someone from simply seeing the page or blog in their search results to actually clicking on it and engaging with the content.
 Those two elements should always describe the content accurately and pique interest.

-Ruben Roel, President and Founder of Investigator Marketing
+Ruben Roel, President and Founder, Investigator Marketing

 Agency Tip: Use this tool to identify SEO-related issues like missing headings (e.g., H2 and H3 headings), misspelled content, and low word counts.
 These findings are also ranked by severity (critical, warning, or error), which helps to prioritize SEO tasks and identify quick fixes.

-4. Review Internal Links
+4. Review internal links

 Internal and external links are an opportunity to incorporate relevant anchor text, which promotes deeper website exploration and reinforces your client’s authority.
 In turn, they significantly boost your client’s search ranking and enhance internal link structure.